adjtomo/seisflows/docs/containers.rst

     # module load singularity  # on UAF Chinook
     singularity pull seisflows.sif docker://ghcr.io/seisscoped/pyatoa:nightly

-To run the SeisFlows help message
+We have now downloaded our image as a `.sif` file.
+To use the image to run the SeisFlows help message:

 .. code-block:: bash

     singularity run seisflows.sif seisflows -h

-To set your system to use Singularity, you just need to append '-singularity' to an existing system subclass in the SeisFlows parameter file.
+To get SeisFlows to use your system's Singularity (if supported), you just need to append '-singularity' to an existing system subclass in the SeisFlows parameter file.
 For example, since we are running on Frontera, we set our system to 'frontera-singularity'.

 .. code-block:: bash